lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Dev: Device.
 A node connected to an LPWAN.
 A Dev SHOULD implement SCHC.

-* Dev-IID: Device Interface Identifier.
+* DevIID: Device Interface Identifier.
 Second part of the IPv6 address that identifies the device interface.

 * DI: Direction Indicator.
 This field tells which direction of packet travel (Up, Dw or Bi) a rule applies to.
 This allows for assymmetric processing.